How To Light Photography Prints And Artwork

 As we said previously, this is the set angle of the beam or 'cone of light' coming from the bulb, measured in degrees.

-Above left, the beam angle of these bulbs are too narrow, leaving the artwork unlit on the edges.
-The middle image illustrates beam angles that are too wide, spilling light too far past the edges of the art.
-The beam angles in the photo on the right are the perfect choice, softly illuminating the image evenly edge to edge.
+Above left, the beam angles of these bulbs are too narrow, leaving the artwork unlit on the edges.
+The middle image shows beam angles that are too wide, spilling light too far past the edges of the art.
+On the right, the beam angles are the perfect choice, softly illuminating the art evenly edge to edge.

 In terms of the beam angle, there are two basic factors that will determine which bulbs are the right ones for your space; the distance of the bulbs to the artwork, and the size of the artwork.
 The chart below illustrates how the 'beam spread' increases in size the further away the artwork is from the lightbulb.